Product review

 Why did I choose it?

-The reason I chose this The Ordinary product is that it combines two of the most powerful brightening agents, aka 8% ascorbic acid and 2% alpha-arbutin.
-Actually, ascorbic acid is the purest form of vitamin C with the highest antioxidant power.
-Vitamin C not only can brighten skin tone but plump fine lines since it acts as a cofactor in collagen production.
-Plus, that strong antioxidant effect protects the epidermal barrier from the free radicals that the skin comes into contact with every day.
+The reason I chose The Ordinary Ascorbic Acid + Alpha Arbutin is that it combines two of the most effective brightening ingredients, 8% ascorbic acid and 2% alpha-arbutin.
+In fact, ascorbic acid is the purest and most active form of vitamin C with the highest antioxidant and brightening properties.
+Vitamin C not only can brighten skin tone but also soften fine lines since it acts as a cofactor in collagen production.
+Plus, it protects my skin from free radicals, which is a boon for me since I live in a polluted area.

 The Ordinary Ascorbic Acid + Alpha Arbutin Texture